 Testimonial: Delivering Positive Eye services internationally

-Elfa Hermannsdottir, Manager and team leader of teachers of vision impairment, National Institute for the Blind, Visually Impaired and Deafblind, Iceland
+Elfa Hermannsdottir, Director at the National Institute for the Blind, Visually Impaired and Deafblind, Iceland

 The Institute serves people of all ages from birth upwards and has around 1,500 clients nationwide, including 150 children.
 Elfa began working with Positive Eye after she attended the PG Dip. program at the Birmingham University in 2009, and asked if they could recommend a practitioner to travel to Iceland and review the country’s VI services.
 Gwyneth McCormack, Positive Eye Director, visited the country in August 2009 to help the Institute develop its strategic and professional approach, and her collaborative and empathetic style of working made her an immediate success.
 Elfa says, “Gwyn is brilliant – it would have been easy for her to come in and tell us what to do, but she doesn’t – she listens to the client and helps you to grow in the way that is best for you.
 When she left we all felt very happy and confident in what we were doing.”